coderefinery/mma/_episodes/06-fortran-c.md

 - Have you ever tried to call C functions from Fortran or vice versa?
 - What were the problems?
 - What is name mangling?
+Related question: How does [GitHub](https://github.com) avoid name collisions between projects?
 - How have you worked around the problem of name mangling?

 ---